 Fixed value: To assign a fixed size of logical units.

-Auto: To take up only as much space as is required for the controls in that specific row/column
+Auto: To take up only as much space as is required for the controls in that specific row/column.

 Star: Use star notation for proportional sizing to specify sizes relative to each other based on proportions or percentages.
 This allows us to allocate available space dynamically among the rows or columns based on their specified proportions, which is better for creating flexible and responsive layouts.

 We will use the proportional sizing approach to define the heights of the rows and width of the columns.
-Since the height of each row in the grid must be different depending on the controls that we will be placing inside the respective rows, we will define the proportions accordingly.
+Since the height of each row in the Grid must be different depending on the controls that we will be placing inside the respective rows, we will define the proportions accordingly.

 The two columns can be of equal width and hence can be declared to have equal proportions.
 Hence, let us define the Grid’s RowDefinitions and Column Definitions accordingly.
 Refer to the following code: